EvanMu96/homedns/README.md

-## Intro
+## HomeDNS
 ![flake8](https://github.com/EvanMu96/dns_test/workflows/Lint/badge.svg)
 A toy DNS server suppport local record and query forwarding.
-Now it supports a few query types in local database.
+Now it supports a few query types includes
 - A
 - AAAA
 - CNAME
 - NS
 - MX

 And it support normal plain-text DNS to DoT/DoH forwarding.
-You can use it as a DoT/DoH proxy.
+You can use it as a DoT/DoH proxy by configuration.

+## Requirements
+- Python 3.8 or above

 ## To do
 - [x] DoT